-The Penn Hills Police Department is hosting a fundraiser at Mohan’s Bar & Restaurant on Tuesday, February 2oth that will benefit local community food banks.
-Off-duty police officers will be serving as waiters and waitresses.
+The Penn Hills Police Department is hosting its fourth annual Tips for Cops fundraiser at Mohan’s Bar & Restaurant on Tuesday, February 18, 2020.
+The event will benefit local community food banks.
+Off-duty police officers will serve as waiters and waitresses.
 The event will start at 5:00 PM and last until 9:00 PM.

-All of the tips earned by the officers will be donated to the food bank.
-Also, 10% of all food sales during the event, all money raised by Chinese auctions, and half of the money received from 50/50 raffles will be donated as well.
+All of the tips earned by the officers are donated to the food banks.
+Also, 10% of all food sales during the event, money raised by Chinese auctions, and half of the money received from 50/50 raffles will also be donated.

 We encourage you to come out and and join us for an evening of fun, as we serve you…..in a different kind of way!

 PS – If you own a local business and are interested in supporting this event, we are accepting donations that can be used for the Chinese auction.
 Items may include gift cards and gift baskets.
 Your company name will appear on the donated items.
 To donate an item, please contact Officer Lindsey Bigger by email at firstname.lastname@example.org.

 Sunday, December 6, 2009.
 What began as a quiet day in Penn Hills suddenly became everyone’s worst nightmare and would forever alter the lives of many.